 Sankho Chowdhury was one of the formative influences in the changing horizon of modern Indian sculpture.

-Sankho Chowdhury was also a prolific bureaucrat when it came to spearheading multiple art institutions of India.
+Sankho Chowdhury was also a prolific bureaucrat when it came to spearheading multiple art institutions in India.
 He was invited to take charge of the sculpture department of M S University in Baroda, where he joined as a reader and head of the department in 1949.
 In about seventeen years, he supervised the Faculty of Fine Arts as its Dean.
-Along with various other responsible membership positions in various organisations like, Delhi Urban Commission, All India Handicrafts Board, 5th India Triennale, India Sculptor’s Association, he also took charge of Lalit Kala Akademi, New Delhi and created Garhi Artists’ Studio in 1976.
+Along with various other responsible membership positions in various organisations like, Delhi Urban Commission, All India Handicrafts Board, 5th India Triennale, and India Sculptor’s Association, he also took charge of Lalit Kala Akademi, New Delhi, and created Garhi Artists’ Studio in 1976.

-His wife and a pioneering ceramicist, Ira Chowdhury, who also studied with him in Santiniketan, recollects, “Gradually Sankho started collecting craft objects and artifacts, vehemently commenting on the tribal’s need to embellish objects of daily use, unlike civilised urban people who have lost all feelings for the look of utilitarian objects.
-During his tenure in Baroda he visited many Adivasi areas in Gujrat and often took students along.
+His wife and a pioneering ceramicist, Ira Chowdhury, who also studied with him in Santiniketan, recollects, “Gradually Sankho started collecting craft objects and artifacts, vehemently commenting on the tribal’s need to embellish objects of daily use, unlike civilized urban people who have lost all feelings for the look of utilitarian objects.
+During his tenure in Baroda, he visited many Adivasi areas in Gujrat and often took students along.
 Some of them got interested in tribal art.
 But there was no system to his collection: anything that he liked, could afford or could be carried away from classical bronzes to musical instruments or kitchen utensils.
 The best of his bronzes were acquired by the National Museum in 1980.
 A stint in Tanzania allowed him to add African objects to the collection.”

 References: